920232796/SETR-pytorch/README.md

 ## SETR - Pytorch

-Since the original paper (Rethinking Semantic Segmentation from a Sequence-to-Sequence Perspective with Transformers.) has no official code,I implemented it using pytorch.
+Since the original paper (Rethinking Semantic Segmentation from a Sequence-to-Sequence Perspective with Transformers.) has no official code,I implemented SETR-Progressive UPsampling(SETR-PUP) using pytorch.

 ## Usage